minipass/minipass/README.md

 -   ⚡ Smart queuing system with position updates
 -   🕒 Time-limited ticket offers
 -   📱 Mobile-friendly ticket management
--   🔒 Secure payment processing with Stripe
+-   🔒 Secure payment processing with Stripe or Asaas
 -   📲 Digital tickets with QR codes
+-   💌 Automatic email delivery of tickets (with QR codes) after purchase, powered by Resend
 -   💸 Automatic refunds for cancelled events

 ### For Event Organizers